pradyumnaym/BookMyTable/README.md

 A prototype android app for discovering restaurants and booking tables with restaurants.
+Uses firebase as the database.